 Compensation and benefits expense is the largest component of our operating expenses.
-Our goal is for annual awarded compensation and benefits expense to rise at a slower rate than operating revenue growth, and if operating revenue declines, awarded compensation and benefits expense should also decline.
-In addition, we seek to maintain discipline with respect to the rate at which we award deferred compensation.
-We believe that over the cycle we can attain a ratio of awarded compensation and benefits expense to operating revenue in the mid-to-high-50s percentage range, which compares to 55.8% for the year ended December 31, 2015.
-While we have implemented initiatives that we believe will assist us in attaining a ratio within this range, there can be no guarantee that such a ratio will be attained or that our policies or initiatives will not change in the future.
+We seek to maintain discipline with respect to compensation, including the rate at which we award deferred compensation.
+Our goal is to attain a ratio of awarded compensation and benefits expense to operating revenue and a ratio of adjusted compensation and benefits expense to operating revenue over the cycle in the mid-to-high-50s percentage range, which compares to 55.8% and 56.5%, respectively, for the year ended December 31, 2016.
+While we have implemented initiatives that we believe will assist us in continuing to attain a ratio within this range, there can be no guarantee that such a ratio will be attained, or that our policies or initiatives will not change in the future.
 We may benefit from pressure on compensation costs within the financial services industry in future periods; however, increased competition for senior professionals, changes in the macroeconomic environment or the financial markets generally, lower operating revenue resulting from, for example, a decrease in M&A activity, our share of the M&A market or our AUM levels, changes in the mix of revenues from our businesses or various other factors could prevent us from attaining this goal.

 Our operating expenses also include "non-compensation expense," which includes costs for occupancy and equipment, marketing and business development, technology and information services, professional services, fund administration and outsourced services and other expenses.
-In 2015, non-compensation expense also included the expenses related to the redemption of a significant portion of the Company's 6.85% senior notes due 2017 (the "2017 Notes") (see Note 11 of Notes to Consolidated Financial Statements).
-In 2013, non-compensation expense also included the implementation of the cost saving initiatives and expenses related to the refinancing of the 7.125% senior notes due 2015 (the "2015 Notes") and the issuance of \$500 million of 4.25% senior notes maturing in 2020 (the "2020 Notes") (see Notes 11 and 16 of Notes to Consolidated Financial Statements).
+In 2016 and 2015, non-compensation expense included expenses related to the redemption of the Company's 6.85% senior notes due 2017 (the "2017 Notes") (see Note 11 of Notes to Consolidated Financial Statements).

-We believe that "adjusted non-compensation expense," a non-U.S. GAAP measure, provides a more meaningful basis for assessing our operating results.
+We believe that "adjusted non-compensation expense," a non-U.S. GAAP measure, provides a more meaningful basis for our investors to assess our operating results.
 For calculations with respect to "adjusted non-compensation expense," see the table under "Consolidated Results of Operations" below.